BBW-Hamburg/PicoTamachibi/README.md

 ## Setup with VSCode

 It is recommended to create a new vscode profile for this type of project to have a clean editor.
 VSCode will recommend extensions for this project, all of them are required to run the project.

+If the console says "MemoryError: memory allocation failed, allocating 81920 bytes" on upload, the Pico needs to be reset.

+Please run `> MicroPico > Configure Project` command via `Ctrl+Shift+P` the first time you open the project.